edrums/edrums.github.io/linuxsampler/docs/gigedit/index.md

 > This documentation is currently in a transition phase.
 The old Gigedit manual will move to this location, however this process has not been completed yet.
-You may want to refer to the
+You may want to refer to the [old Gigedit manual](http://www.linuxsampler.org/documentation.html) in the meantime.
-<a href="http://www.linuxsampler.org/documentation.html">old Gigedit manual</a>
-in the meantime.

 So far, the only topic covered by this new manual is [managing real-time instrument scripts](scripts) with Gigedit.

 <br>
 <link rel="stylesheet" href="/linuxsampler/style.css">